The 11 Best Hybrid Bikes Under $1000 for Men & Women

 However, its geometry is still upright and suitable for beginner or less flexible riders.

-Other features like ergonomic grips, hydraulic disc brakes, reflective strips on the sidewalls of the tires, etc., are more or less the same.
+Other features, such as ergonomic grips, hydraulic disc brakes, reflective strips on the sidewalls of the tires, etc., are similar.
+You can choose from five sizes.
+Unfortunately, the color options are limited, and the bike is relatively heavy compared to Trek FX 3.

 Cannondale Quick CX 4